Frequently

 Terms of the easement are written in the easement agreement.
 Most electric utility easements are perpetual (meaning there is no specified end date) and not subject to termination or expiration.
 Once an easement is signed, it is recorded with the County Clerk and Recorder and becomes part of the real property title record.
 The utility, landowner who signed the easement, and all future property owners, are bound by the agreement terms.
 If the utility removes the transmission line and abandons the right-of-way, it can release the easement rights.

 Landowners typically are given a one-time payment based on fair market value for easement rights to their land, traditionally based on the appraised land value.
-Most of the land is still usable for the same purpose it had been used for, particularly in agricultural settings.
+Most of the land is then still usable for the same purpose, particularly in agricultural settings.
 Landowners also are eligible for reasonable compensation for property damage that may occur when the transmission line is constructed.

-Typically land acquisition is completed during or after we have acquired land use permits from local jurisdictions and in correlation with engineering.
-A lot of Colorado’s Power Pathway acquisition activities will occur in 2022 through 2024.
+Typically, land acquisition is completed during or after we have acquired land use permits from local jurisdictions and in correlation with engineering.
+Colorado’s Power Pathway acquisition activities will continue into 2025.

 Yes, as long as you take these precautions: